 Wide coin support

-Dedicated Bitcoin “cold storage”
+Dedicated bitcoin “cold storage”

 User retains private keys

-It has a host of security features such as multi-signature transactions —where multiple people have to sign off on a transaction at the same time — and GPU-resistant encryption.
-As with Coinomi, fees are variable and depend on the quantity of Bitcoin in a transaction.
+It has a host of security features, such as multi-signature transactions — this requires multiple people to sign off on a transaction at the same time — and GPU-resistant encryption.
+As with Coinomi, fees are variable and depend on the quantity of bitcoin in a transaction.

-Final things to remember
+A few other things to remember